The Sweet: New Sweet, Brian Connolly's Sweet (1984–1997)

-In 1984 Brian Connolly formed a new version of the Sweet without any of the other original members.
+In 1984 Brian Connolly formed a new version of Sweet without any of the other original members.
 Despite recurring ill health, Connolly toured the UK and Europe with his band, "Brian Connolly's Sweet", which was then renamed to "New Sweet".
 His most successful concerts were in West Germany, before and after reunification.

 During 1987, Connolly met up again with Frank Torpey.
 Torpey later explained in interviews Connolly was trying to get a German recording deal.
 The two got on very well and Torpey subsequently invited Connolly to go into the recording studio with him, as an informal project.
 After much trepidation, Connolly turned up and the track "Sharontina" was recorded.
 This recording would not be released until 1998, appearing on Frank Torpey's album Sweeter.

 By July 1990, plans were made for Connolly and his band to tour Australia in November.
 During the long flight to Australia, Connolly's health had suffered and he was hospitalised in Adelaide Hospital, allegedly for dehydration and related problems.
 The rest of the band played a show in Adelaide without him.
 After being released from the hospital, Connolly joined the other band members in Melbourne for a gig at the Pier Hotel, in Frankston.
 After several other shows, including one at the Dingley Powerhouse, Connolly and his band played a final date at Melbourne's Greek Theatre.
 It was felt Connolly's health was sufficient reason for the tour not to be extended, and some of the planned dates were abandoned.
 Connolly went back to England and his band appeared on The Bob Downe Christmas show on 18 December 1990.